 Elizabeth Carena (Original Hatter) has collaborated on and performed in more than a dozen productions with Third Rail Projects, including Pizza Queen, Roadside Attraction, and The Grand Paradise.
-She has also served as the company’s Managing Director since 2007.
+She also served as the company’s Managing Director from 2007-2016.
 She is a founding member of the NYC rock band Mother Feather (now on Metal Blade Records), has modeled for VPL and various NYC photographers, and holds a BA in Theater from Fordham University’s College at Lincoln Center. www.elizabethcarena.com

 Stacie C. Fields (Original Nurse Mary Ann) is a dancer, teacher and choreographer.
-Her pursuit of adventure and knowledge brought her to NYC where she is excited to join Third Rail Projects.
+Her pursuit of adventure and knowledge brought her to NYC where she joined Third Rail Projects from 2011-2014.
 Stacie's work as both a choreographer and performer have been seen in venues and art festivals all over the Southeast including Picolo Spoleto in Charleston, SC and American College Dance Festival where she was chosen to represent Coker College three years in a row.
-She is currently a founding member of Brooklyn Tabernacle Dance Ministry where her heart is for outreach and ministry.
-A South Carolina native, she now lives in the magical land of Brooklyn.

-Marissa Nielsen-Pincus (Rehearsal Director/Performer/Original Alice) is a performing artist, teacher and founding member of Third Rail Projects.
+Marissa Nielsen-Pincus (Associate Artistic Director/Original Alice) is a performing artist, teacher and founding member of Third Rail Projects.
 Since 2011 she has been Third Rail Projects' Associate Artistic Director and is also the Rehearsal Director for Then She Fell.
 Originally from Portland, OR, Marissa studied contemporary dance in London at the London Studio Centre and moved to NYC in 2001.
 She is a certified Body-Mind Centering® Practitioner and teaches immersive performance skills and Body-Mind Centering® classes and workshops both nationally and internationally.
-She lives in Brooklyn with a man and a cat.

 Since 2002, Zoë Schieber (Original Doctor) has shown her own work in the streets and in traditional venues in New York, Asheville, and Galway.
 She has performed with several New York choreographers including Eva Dean, Noémie LaFrance, and Abby Bender.
 A Georgia native, she graduated from Tulane University with an Anthropology degree.
 When she is not dancing or trying to get to the woods she is teaching the Feldenkrais Method of Somatic Education.
 For more information please visit zoozimoves.com.